 While it was a step back from his performance the week prior against New England, the 24-year-old was better than Nick Foles in this one.
 Of course, one game won't change the depth chart, but the fact that Foles was dealing with a shoulder injury coming into the game could mean more security for Sudfeld.
 Fortunately for the Eagles, it sounds like Carson Wentz is making good progress and looked good in a workout held before the game.

-Sudfeld has impressed this summer to the point that he may force the Eagles to trade either him or Nick Foles, improving the stock of both for fantasy.
-Of course, Foles has what is supposedly a minor shoulder injury so those plans are on hold until he returns to the field.
-With Carson Wentz also questionable for the start of the regular season, the Indiana product may start the season as the backup in Philadelphia.
+Sudfeld has impressed this summer to the point that he may force the Eagles to trade either him or Nick Foles, which would potentially improve the fantasy stock of at least one of them.
+Foles is currently dealing with what is supposedly a minor shoulder injury, so those plans are on hold until he returns to the field.
+With Carson Wentz also questionable for the start of the regular season, there's a chance -- albeit still relatively remote -- that the Indiana product opens the 2018 campaign as the primary backup.

-Sudfeld completed 10-of-14 passing attempts for 140 yards, two touchdowns and two interceptions in Thursday's 31-14 loss to Pittsburgh.
+Sudfeld completed 10 of 14 passing attempts for 140 yards, two touchdowns and two interceptions in Thursday's 31-14 preseason loss to Pittsburgh.
 He also rushed twice for five yards.

-Overall, it was a good night for Sudfeld, who started slowly throwing his first interception on the Eagles' first drive.
-As the game progressed, however, the 24-year-old showed a mix of touch and accuracy while under center, throwing a 63-yard touchdown pass to Sheldon Gibson while completing 71% of his passes on the evening.
+Overall, it was a good night for Sudfeld, despite throwing his first interception on the Eagles' initial drive.
+As the game progressed, the 24-year-old showed a mix of touch and accuracy while under center, throwing a 63-yard touchdown pass to Sheldon Gibson while completing 71.0 percent of his passes on the evening.
 Despite the solid showing, Sudfeld will need an injury or a Nick Foles trade to become fantasy relevant this season.

-Despite starter Carson Wentz (knee) being expected to be ready to go for Week 1 of this season, the Eagles will still likely carry three quarterbacks on their active roster in order to maintain depth at the position and protect themselves should Wentz suffer any kind of setback during the regular season.
+Despite an expectation that starter Carson Wentz (knee) will be ready to go for Week 1 of this season, the Eagles likely will carry three quarterbacks on the active roster in order to maintain depth at the position and protect themselves should Wentz suffer any kind of setback.
 The 24-year-old did appear in one game last season when the Eagles had already locked up home-field advantage for the playoffs, and he was solid in the outing, completing 19 of 23 passes for 134 yards.

 |Year||Team||G||Fum||Lost||Fum Forced||Own Rec||Opp Rec||Yds||Tot Rec||TD|